LukeBeirne/tree-structures/README.md

 to interact with it.

 At the moment, tree.c contains all of the function content and make_tree.c tests them by arbitrarily picking random values and calling all of the functions on a tree holding those values.

-Simply copy the repository and run "make" and you'll be able to run it yourself.
-Alternatively, you can incorporate this setup into a different repository by copying everything except make_tree.c and including tree.h in the program.